 EGL had a market capitalisation of £112.1m and total net assets of £128.6m (as at 19 May 2017).
 The manager believes that its strategy could easily be applied to a much larger fund.
-EGL's board believe that its high income and 'defensive growth' characteristics should prove attractive to investors and allow EGL to attract new shareholders and grow its asset base over time.
-All things being equal, expanding the size of the trust should have the dual benefits of lowering the ongoing charges ratio, as fixed costs are spread over a wider base, and improving liquidity in EGL's shares.
+We think that its high income and 'defensive growth' characteristics should prove attractive to investors and allow EGL to attract new shareholders and grow its asset base over time.
+Expanding the size of the trust should have the dual benefits of lowering the ongoing charges ratio and improving liquidity in EGL's shares.